-As Singapore is highly urbanised, densely populated and land scarce, the government considers optimal land use planning a crucial aspect of Singapore’s sustainable development.
-All CDL development projects are within the land allocated by the Urban Redevelopment Authority (URA) for home and commercial use and hence, none are located within protected areas.
-With proper planning by URA, the forests in Singapore are not commercially exploited for timber or other resources.
+Singapore has always emphasised sustainable environmental management in its development policies.
+Land use is highly regulated by the Urban Redevelopment Authority (URA), an agency which strives to harmonise quality living, growth and development, and the sustainability of our existing green landscape.
+All CDL development projects are within land allocated by URA for home and commercial use and so none are located within protected areas.
+URA’s planning and policies maintain that the forests in Singapore are not commercially exploited for timber or other resources.

-We are deeply rooted in our commitment to minimise and mitigate the impacts of our developments on the natural habitats of wildlife and to protect biodiversity.
+CDL is deeply rooted in our commitment to minimise and mitigate the impacts of our developments on natural habitats and to protect wildlife biodiversity.
 We are committed to preserving biodiversity particularly when we develop on greenfield sites.

-Since 2010, CDL has practised Biodiversity Impact Assessments (BIA) for new construction sites on a voluntary basis.
-BIA helps to determine if any plant or animal life of national conservation importance exists at the intended development site and makes recommendations for environmental mitigation if necessary.
+Since 2010, CDL has practised Biodiversity Impact Assessment (BIA) for new construction sites on a voluntary basis.
+BIA helps to determine if any plant or animal life of national conservation importance exists at the intended development site and then makes recommendations for any environmental mitigation if necessary.

-We raised the bar when we developed the new Forest Woods condominium in 2016.
-We voluntarily conducted an environment study similar in scope to an Environmental Impact Assessment.
+CDL raised the bar when we developed the new Forest Woods condominium in 2016.
+We voluntarily conducted an environmental study similar in scope to an Environmental Impact Assessment, which offers a more extensive scope than BIA.
 The three-month study was tailored to determine the environmental baseline of the site, and to understand the environmental impacts that may arise from demolition and construction activities.
-Environmental indicators such as wind, lighting and shading effect of the new development, water quality, air quality, noise production, waste management from the construction activities, and the biodiversity of existing flora and fauna were studied.
+Environmental indicators such as wind, lighting and the shading effect of the new development, water quality, air quality, noise production/pollution, waste management from the construction activities, and the biodiversity of existing flora and fauna were studied.

 36 species of animals and 31 species of plants were identified, with the Black Morinda trees observed to be the rarest in Singapore.
-In consideration of the conservation importance of this rare flora species, CDL has moved the two Black Morinda trees on site to a nursery.
+In consideration of the ecological importance of this rare flora species, CDL moved the two Black Morinda trees from the site to a nursery.
 Further action will be taken to transplant them back to the original site upon completion of the development.